 Performance-Based Annual Bonus.
 With regard to the compensation of the Named Executive Officers subject to Section 162(m) of the IRC, the Compensation Committee establishes the performance goals and then certifies the satisfaction of such performance goals prior to the payment of the performance-based bonus compensation.
 In reviewing and approving the annual performance-based bonus for our executive officers, the Compensation Committee may also consider an executive's contribution to the overall performance of Clarus, as well as annual bonuses awarded to persons holding similar positions at similarly-situated companies.
-In addition, cash bonuses may be awarded at the discretion of the Board, the Compensation Committee or the executive management of the Company.
+In 2009, no performance-based bonus was awarded to Mr. Kanders or Mr. Baratelli because the specific performance target of the Company consummating an asset redeployment transaction was not achieved.
+Had such performance target been achieved in 2009, the specific amount of such performance-based bonuses would have been in the discretion of the Company's Compensation Committee based upon a variety of factors including, without limitation, the cost of consummating the asset redeployment transaction, the type of business acquired including, without limitation, the revenues, earnings, cash flows, growth potential, prospects, potential synergies and other relevant business metrics of the business may be awarded at the discretion of the Compensation Committee or the executive management of the Company.
 As part of our efforts to reduce our level of operating expenses, pending consummation of an asset redeployment transaction, the Board and Compensation Committee determined not to award Mr. Kanders or Mr. Baratelli a cash bonus in 2009.